tigersizer/cluster-test/cluster-test-05FiringItUp.md

 Unless you are **far** more confident than I, I recommend bringing everything up the first time component-by-stack-by-component.

-That is, one each stack machine - going through each one for each step.
+That is, one component on each stack machine - going through each one for each step.
 I recommend doing most of these in its own terminal window tab so you can leave the tails running.

 If any of these commands do not work, there was an `ln -s` step missed.
 They're all in the stackX/bin directory.
 You can figure out what's missing and link it or run them from there with the "./" prefix.